 Finance of Climate Change Denial

-Since 1998, ExxonMobil has spent over $27.4 million on organizations that deny the science of climate change or block policy solutions to global warming. $5.2 million of that has been spent in the last five years of available data (2008-2012).
+From 1997-2015, ExxonMobil spent over $33.7 million on organizations that deny the science of climate change or block policy solutions to global warming.

 ExxonMobil has a long history of funding junk science and public relations to create political doubt of the effects that burning fossil fuels has on the atmosphere, using similar strategies that the tobacco industry used when denying the links between smoking and cancer.
 Only recently did CEO Rex Tillerson reverse Exxon’s previous stance and admit that global warming is a threat.
 Publicity exposing Exxon’s network of climate skeptic think tanks led the company to drop funding to several of the groups, such as the Competitive Enterprise Institute, the Heartland Institute, the George C. Marshall Institute and the Committee For A Constructive Tomorrow.

-The Political Economy Research Institute ranks ExxonMobil second among corporations emitting airborne pollutants in the United States.
-The ranking is based on the quantity (10.2 million pounds in 2006) and toxicity of the emissions.
-PERI also notes that the company's polluting facilities disproportionately affect minority communities.
+The Political Economy Research Institute ranks ExxonMobil fifth among corporations emitting airborne pollutants in the United States.
+The ranking is based on the quantity (4.3 million lbs in 2014) and toxicity of the emissions.
+68.7% of ExxonMobil's polluting facilities are located around communities where people of color are the majority of the population.
+PERI ranks ExxonMobil #17 among U.S. water polluters, releasing over three million pounds of toxic material directly onto surface waterways.

 In July of 2011, ExxonMobil's Silvertip pipeline ruptured and sent over 63,000 gallons of oil into the Yellowstone River near Laurel, Montana.
 Department of Transportation investigators faulted Exxon's slow response for making the spill response more difficult.
 Damage and cleanup along 70 miles of the Yellowstone River are ongoing.
 Exxon has spent $135 million on the cleanup effort, and faces fines of $3.4 million from state and federal agencies for safety and pollution violations.